Zainab-Alobed/ITNE352-Project-Group-B4/README.md

 ![create a list](images/server4.png)

+5. handle request
+After receiving a request, this fuction will handle it and return the full response list with source/headlines list

+![create a list](images/server5.png)

-5. search
+6. search
 This function is responsible for receiving clients' requests and responding to them.

-![create a list](images/server5.png)

 **Additional functions that used in both client and server side**